seejohnrun/laze/README.md

 [![Build Status](https://secure.travis-ci.org/seejohnrun/laze.png)](http://travis-ci.org/seejohnrun/laze)

-This is a library for easily defining lazy properties in JavaScript.
+Laze is a library for easily defining lazy properties in JavaScript.

 To define a property: